jafingerhut/osx-spotlight-test/README.md

 # Introduction

 Possibly good news!
-I have tested with a fresh install of macOS 10.14 Mojave, and it appears that Apple may have fixed the Spotlight importing problems that have been plaguing some people with indexing Microsoft Word .docx file!
+I have tested with a fresh install of macOS 10.14 "Mojave", and it appears that Apple may have fixed the Spotlight importing problems that have been plaguing some people with indexing the contents of Microsoft Word .docx files!

-Here is a link to an issue I posted on discussion.apple.com about it: https://discussions.apple.com/message/33919531
+Here is a link to an Apple discussions form posting I wrote about it: https://discussions.apple.com/message/33919531

+Details of my test results on several versions of macOS and Microsoft word can be found [here](doc/README-test-sequence.md).

 I created this repository in order to test the Mac OS X Spotlight feature's indexing and search capabilities.
 My initial motivation was